 The patched .exe alone will get your game running, but not comfortably.
 A glaring issue is the game's built-in resolution, made for older CRT monitors with square displays.
 This will inevitably look blurry and ugly on a newer monitor, with a lot of empty space on your screen.

-To fix this, you must obtain a patched .exe file and edit a specific line of code inside the .exe using a hex editor.
-Instructions as to how to do this are here if you feel up to doing it manually, however there is a simpler way for you to use this fix.
+To fix this, you must obtain a patched no-CD .exe file and edit a specific line of code inside the .exe using a hex editor.
+Instructions as to how to do this are here if you feel up to doing it manually.
+However, there is a simpler way for you to use this fix.

-Because the manual fix is a bit long winded and takes actual effort, I have uploaded my own modded .exe for you to use yourself.
-I have used this for a while to play my own game and it works a treat!
+The manual fix is a bit long-winded and takes actual effort, but thankfully modders have made this easy work by creating an unofficial 1080p patch.
+I have used this to patch my own game and it works a treat!

 Fixing the User Interface

 Although the above fix will get your game running in 1080p, the game's UI won't adjust to this change in resolution.
 This is because the UI is not configured through the .exe file, but through a folder within the game's file directory.
 Without fixing this, the UI will be glitchy as you can see in the above image.

 The above download for the 1080p patch also contains a folder called UIGraphics.
 You should drag this into your "The Sims Complete Collection" folder in your Program Files (or wherever you installed your game).
 Don't delete anything, just add the patched files to the existing folder.